AshampooSystems/boden/docs/docs/guides/extending/writing_view.md

 	}
 	```

-## The IOS Implementation
+## The iOS Implementation

 ### Header

-The actual Core implementation is platform specific.
-Create a new *objective-c* header in `framework/ui/platforms/ios/include/bdn/ios/` called `ExampleButtonViewCore.hh`:
+The core's actual implementation is platform-specific.
+Create a new Objective-C++ header in `framework/ui/platforms/ios/include/bdn/ios/` called `ExampleButtonViewCore.hh`:

 ```c++
 #pragma once